Circuit historique de Laon

 A brief report...

-As in previous years on our return to Laon we were served with champagne and a concert of rock music as we shared stories of the day.
+On return to Laon expect champagne and a concert of rock music as a background to sharing stories of the day .

-Sunday came almost too quickly as we gathered together and drove up the winding contours of the steep hills leading up to the historic centre of Laon.
-We found parking on a raised road next to the city walls we enjoyed views out across the local countryside.
+Sunday comes quickly as you will drive up the winding contours of the steep hills leading up to the historic centre of Laon.
 This hill side city, known by the Gauls as Lugdunum, is set on a large mound in the centre of the wide valley, providing the opportunity for great views and leaving it prominently visible for many miles around.

 “this morning I came away from Laon, an ancient cathedral city within a city, an immense cathedral city which should have six towers but has only four, four rather Byzantine towers with ornamental apertures like 16th century spires.
 Laon is full of beuty , its churches , its houses , its surroundings , everything …… “ Victor Hugo August 1st 1835